 The Thin White Duke - the leader of the freaks and misfits

-Of course it is the land of all teenagers and young adults: the inner freakhood, the pain of not fitting into the world but it really can feel extra sharp if you cannot even begin to think of a compromise, a gradual adjustment as your very being is a radical rebellion against the liveless past certainties that still did then control thoughts and expectations.
+Of course this is the land of all teenagers and young adults: the inner freakhood, the pain of not fitting into the world but it really does feel extra sharp when you cannot even begin to think of a compromise, a gradual adjustment as your very being is a radical rebellion against the liveless past certainties that still did then control thoughts and expectations.

 Thursday, January 07, 2016